 More than half of active-duty and reserve forces have family responsibilities.
 Whether it’s your partner, kids, or older family members, most Warfighters have people who depend on them at home.
 As a unit, you have to navigate separations, moves and relocations, unpredictability, and worries about safety.
 What’s more is that the commitment to the job is more than just by choice.
 Warfighters are legally bound to the military for years at a time so you all have to find a way to make it work, even when the road gets tough.

 With all that, it can be challenging to find balance when the line between your career and your personal life isn’t so clear.
 This is especially true for dual military couples and families.
 Still, the desire for work-life balance continues to be highly valued by members of the force.
-For example, one of the top concerns reported by Military Service Members is the amount of time away from their families.
+For example, one of the top concerns reported by Service Members is the amount of time away from their families.
 Work-life balance is important for the military too since it’s a major factor in retention.
 Positive work-life balance is related to job satisfaction and commitment, while negative balance is linked to turnover intentions.

 When things are going well in one area, there’s a good chance those good vibes will carry across your day, no matter where you are.